rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 * JavaScript ES6 and beyond
 * Lodash
-* Ramda, when doing functional programming
+* Ramda for functional programming

 {{% chapter_header "Styling in React" "react-styling" %}}